taylorvance/dotfiles/README.md

 git clone git@github.com:taylorvance/dotfiles.git && ./dotfiles/install
 ```

 This will create symlinks in your home directory for everything located in `dotfiles/home-away-from-HOME/` and configured in `dotfiles/config`.
-If there are any conflicts, your original files will automatically be backed up in `dotfiles/backups/`.
+If there are any conflicts, your original files will be backed up in `dotfiles/backups/`.

 ### Adding new dotfiles